scikit-learn-contrib/imbalanced-learn/doc/under_sampling.rst

   >>> X_resampled, y_resampled = enn.fit_sample(X, y)
   >>> print(Counter(y_resampled))
   Counter({2: 4568, 1: 213, 0: 64})

+The parameter ``n_neighbors`` allows to give a classifier subclassed from ``KNeighborsMixin`` from scikit-learn to find the nearest neighbors and make the decision to keep a given sample or not.

 :class:`RepeatedEditedNearestNeighbours` extends
 :class:`EditedNearestNeighbours` by repeating the algorithm multiple times.